Skip to content

 Bone health and calcium absorption

-Energy, fatigue and overall well-being
+Energy, fatigue, and overall well-being

 How long should you expose yourself to the sun to produce vitamin D?

-Recommended exposure time depending on skin type
+Recommended exposure time by skin type

-The most frequent question about sun and vitamin D is practical: how long should one expose oneself?
-Anses indicates that 15 to 20 minutes of exposure in the late morning or afternoon can provide a sufficient daily intake, in a general context.
+The most frequent question about sun and vitamin D is practical: how long should one expose themselves?
+Anses indicates that 15 to 20 minutes of exposure in the late morning or afternoon can provide sufficient daily intake, in a general context.
 However, this indication should be read as an order of magnitude and not as an absolute rule.

 Factors influencing synthesis (season, age, location)